 Are you in?
 Are you a fan of dignity?
 Of acceptance?
 Of the humanity of all people, regardless of ability or disability?
 If so, it is time you joined our network of college and university students supporting Special Olympics.

-SO College connects college students and individuals with intellectual disabilities through sport to build friendships and help lead the social justice movement of Special Olympics.
-Created by college students for college students, the network seeks the membership of campuses that seek the common goals of enhancing the lives of people with intellectual disabilities and building a more accepting world for all.
+Special Olympics College Clubs functions as an official club on campus and connects college students and individuals with intellectual disabilities through sport to build friendships and help lead the social justice movement of Special Olympics.

-SO College programs are made up of three core elements: Inclusive Sports, Youth Leadership, and opportunities for Full Campus Involvement.
 Together these components can help students work for and with Special Olympics athletes to help transform school campuses into communities of acceptance and respect.
-Below are examples of how these components can work in your school:
+Below are examples of how these components can work in your school.

 SO Colleges in Maine